aarontran/snr-filaments/pipeline.md

 the idea from a Software Carpentry lecture [link](http://software-carpentry.org/v4/data/mgmt.html).

-Ordered in order of generation (to try to make data dependencies clearer)
+Ordered in order of generation, roughly (to make data dependencies clearer).
+Paper tables are copy-pasted from IPython notebooks (computed from these data).
+Paper plots in `region-ID/fwhms/plots` and `region-ID/fwhms/model-fits/plots`.

     data-*/ *.fits
             README.md